-In my experience, smaller web hosts and smaller web hosting resellers provide superior performance for most sites on shared web hosting plans.
+In my experience, smaller web hosts and smaller web hosting resellers often provide superior performance for most sites, particularly on shared web hosting plans.
 This is particularly true for database-driven Content Management Systems – like Drupal or WordPress.

 However, WordPress websites can be hosted by any provider that supports its minimum MySQL and PHP requirements.